The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Summary Conclusions

 \section{Summary \& Conclusions}

 We have used the ALPINE-CRISTAL-JWST survey data to investigate the spatially integrated metal enrichment of $18$ massive ($\rm \log(M_\star/M_\odot) = 9.5 - 11$) galaxies at $z\sim5$.
 This sample is complementary to previous studies of JWST-observed samples that probe lower stellar masses, hence allows insights into the metal enrichment of the massive early galaxies.
-The metallicities are derived using the strong-line method \citep{faisst25a} applying the \citet{sanders24} calibration.
+The metallicities are derived using the strong-line method \citep{faisst26} applying the \citet{sanders24} calibration.
 We find good agreement with $T_e$-based metallicity estimates for five galaxies for which such measurements are possible.
 The $T_e$ values vary at $\sim 1-2\times10^4\,{\rm K}$ and electron densities are between $n_e =200-1000\,{\rm cm^{-3}}$ with an average of $400\,{\rm cm^{-3}}$.
 The main observational findings of our study are the following:

-\begin{itemize} \item Corroborating on the full stellar mass range of samples from the literature and from the ALPINE-CRISTAL-JWST sample, we found a relatively shallow mass-metallicity relation at $z\sim5$ (Equation~\ref{eq:mzr}; Figure~\ref{fig:mzr}).
+\begin{itemize} \item Corroborating on the full stellar mass range of samples from the literature and from the ALPINE-CRISTAL-JWST sample, we found a relatively shallow mass-metallicity relation at $z\sim5$ (Equation~\ref{eq:mzr}).
 This suggests a significant (and fast) metal enrichment even at low stellar masses.
-Overall, massive $z=5$ galaxies show similar metal abundances as galaxies at cosmic noon at similar masses.
+Overall, massive $z=5$ galaxies increase their metal abundance from $\sim40\%$ to $\sim60\%$ to cosmic noon at fixed stellar mass (Figure~\ref{fig:mzrobs}).

 \item Galaxies at $z\sim5$ are to first order consistent with the local FMR.
 To second order, the $z\sim5$ FMR shows a downward scatter in metallicity at a fixed stellar mass (or $\mu$) compared to the local relation (Figure~\ref{fig:fmr}).
 This could indicate the early phases of metal enrichment.